ElektraInitiative/libelektra/scripts/docker/README.md

 # Elektra Docker Artifacts
-This folder contains all Docker related Artifacts.
+This folder contains all Docker related artifacts.

 **Note:**
 Any commands in this file are expected to be run from the root